GandhiCloudLab/waiops-sevone/02-demo-setup/readme.md

-# Demo Setup - Proactive Incident Resoultion with Watson AIOps and SevOne
+# Demo Setup - Proactive Incident Resolution with Watson AIOps and SevOne

-This article explains about how to setup the `Proactive Incident Resoultion with Watson AIOps and SevOne` demo which is explained in the transcript
+This article explains about how to setup the `Proactive Incident Resolution with Watson AIOps and SevOne` demo which is explained in the [transcript](../01-demo-transcript)

-The article is based on the the following
+The article is based on the following
  - RedHat OpenShift 4.10 on IBM Cloud (ROKS)
  - Watson AIOps 3.6.0

 ## Operational Architecture